Differential Privacy in Aggregated Mobility Networks: Balancing Privacy and Utility: Introduction

 Differential privacy (DP) is a statistical privacy-preserving technique \cite{dwork2006differential} that is designed to minimize leakage of information about individuals, while still preserving the characteristic patterns in the data.
 Differential privacy controls the degree of information that can potentially be exposed.
 The DP control parameters can be tuned empirically for specific datasets, and specific application use-cases \cite{Google-DP, Near2018Differential-Pr, Diffprivlib}.
 The goal of DP is to ensure that an adversary with background knowledge about the dataset cannot extract private information from the dataset.

+Merely adding fixed noise to GPS data is not sufficient to protect location privacy.
+While the noise level can be enough for a dense areas, different level of noise might needed in sparsely populated regions.
+Our objective is to create a differential privacy (DP)-based method that ensures location privacy while retaining essential data for deriving transportation metrics.
+Our approach involves a network-aware noise injection algorithm (Laplace noise) using a sparse vector technique for adaptive noise range selection.
+By leveraging geospatial constraints, this model effectively anonymizes sensitive information.

-The goal of our work is to design a DP-based approach that can achieve location privacy and still maintain the relevant information content for deriving transportation metrics of interest.
-Our approach focuses on designing a network-aware noise injection algorithm that uses the geospatial constraints to apply noise and privatize the sensitive information.
-In this paper, we present \textit{a differentially private adaptive noise injection (DP-ANI) model} that generates an aggregated mobility network from raw GPS trajectory data.
+This work achieved promising results applying adaptive noise injection to origin destinations conditioned on the density of road segments to protect the privacy of individuals named \textit{a differentially private adaptive noise injection (DP-ANI) model} that generates an aggregated mobility network from raw GPS trajectory data.

-The contributions of this paper are: \begin{itemize} \item a differential privacy-based adaptive noise injection (DP-ANI) model that perturbs the origin-destination GPS points in context of the road network's density, \item an examination of the impact of temporal aggregation on privacy, \item an examination of the degree of perturbation of the noise injection model on the released geospatial statistics to determine the impact on utility, and \item example trajectory level analytics of the noise injection model. \end{itemize}
+The contributions of this paper include: \begin{itemize} \item We propose a differential privacy-based noise injection (DP-ANI) model that perturbs the origin-destination GPS points in an adaptive manner based on the road network's density.